RNaimy/strategicai-visibility-loop-etl/docs/data_dictionary.md

 # Input Data Sources (GA4 & GSC)

-This section details the specific reports to download from Google Analytics 4 (GA4) and Google Search Console (GSC) to serve as inputs for the ETL process.
-It also outlines recommended folder organization and a summary comparison of data sources.
+This section details the specific reports to download from Google Analytics 4 (GA4) and Google Search Console (GSC) to serve as inputs for the ETL merge process, which produces a unified file: `merged/merged_visibility.csv`.

 ## 1. Google Analytics 4 (GA4) Input